QISPOS-Registration Winter Semester 2023/24

 NON-EU citizens: Application opens 1st week of May.
 An early application is recommended.

 Applicants have to submit all documents online.
 Applicants will have to submit original documents at the time of enrolment.

-Contact at the Institute of Ethnology / student advisor:
+Contact at the Department of Social and Cultural Anthropology / student advisor:

 Please note: Questions concerning the application procedure and the formalities Can ALSO be asked at the Student Admissions Office